Welcome to

 If you open a vector format file that includes text on a different computer then the one it was made on, the text might look different if that computer does not have access to the same typeface.
 In this case most likely the original typeface is replaced by a default typeface which can dramatically affect the look of your graphical work.

-is to choose the “embed font” option when exporting, this includes the font information inside the file so it will travel wherever the file goes.
+One solution is to choose the “embed font” option when exporting, this includes the font information inside the file so it will travel wherever the file goes.
 The downside is that besides increasing file size, you might be unknowingly (or now that you´ve read this knowingly) distributing copyrighted fonts.

 A better solution might be to turn your text into vector objects before exporting and sharing your file.
 This is done using “Text to path” in Inkscape, “Create outline” in Adobe illustrator or “Convert to curves” in Affinity.
 One should keep in mind that in most cases this is an irreversible step so if you know you might want to edit the text in future, make sure you keep a version of your file where the text remains text.